porrey/led-sequencing/README.md

 > The animations assume that the **[FastLED](https://fastled.io/)** library is being used.

-The constructor for an animation effect requires the CRGB array used by the FastLED library, the count of LEDs and optionally the frame rate.
-If Frame rate is not specified, it defaults to `0` which disables the animation effect.
+The constructor for an animation effect requires the CRGB array used by the FastLED library, the count of LEDs and optionally the frame length in ms. If frame length is not specified, it defaults to `0` which disables the animation effect.

+> Note frame length is the inverse of frame rate.
+30 frames per second would yield a frame length of 33.33 milliseconds.

 ## Effects
 There are two animation effects in the example.